jpbetz/programmatic-scaladoc-example/README.md

       universe.map(_.rootPackage.asInstanceOf[DocTemplateEntity])
     }

-We also called the makeUniverse method and then return the root DocTemplateEntity, if one exists.
+There are few things going on here that might need to be customized for any particular use, but basically this configuration takes a list of scala source files, reuses the classpath from the running jvm (usejavacp) and redirects all errors and such to stdout.
+The call to makeUniverse method returns the root DocTemplateEntity, if one exists.

-DocTemplateEntity is the root of a model representation of the scala source files we’re extracting Scaladoc from.
-To get to scaladoc comments, we need to first traverse down to the class, object or trait we want to get documentation for.
-We wrote up a function that does the traverse:
+DocTemplateEntity is the root of a model representation of the scala source files we’re extracting Scaladoc from,  looks like this is the root of the AST of the parsed scala code.
+To get to scaladoc comments, we need to first traverse down through the AST to whatever entities we want to get documentation for.
+Here's a function that does the traverse:

     def findAtPath(docTemplate: DocTemplateEntity, pathToEntity: List[String]): Option[DocTemplateEntity] = {
       pathToEntity match {